 What You'll Need

-Before we begin drafting your reply, we collect the following supporting documents.
-This list is fairly standard, and most clients have most of these already; missing items can usually be obtained from your earlier filings or online portals:
+Before drafting your reply, we collect the following supporting documents.
+Most clients have most of these already; missing items can usually be obtained from earlier filings or online portals:

 - Copy of Section 143(1) intimation received